gebeer/FieldtypeImageReference/README.md

 # FieldtypeImagePicker & InputfieldImagePicker

-**Inputfield Image Picker** is an Inputfield & Fieldtype to select a single file or folder and stores the name and / or use the selected file as page template.
-The last option enables the editor to use multiple views for a page, depending on the selected template.
+**Inputfield Image Picker** is an Inputfield & Fieldtype to select a single image file from a predefined folder on the server.

 ![Inputfield in page edior](images/inputfield-in-editor.png)